-He loved the weather, loved the cheer.
-He loved how the grounds around his estate changed color, and even more so, loved walking them with his wife, the air cold but her arm warm where it was entwined with his own.
+He loved how the grounds around his estate changed, and even more so, loved walking them with his wife, the air cold but her arm warm where it rested on his own.
 He loved playing with his daughter in the fallen leaves the servants raked up.

-Every fall, Unity hosted a series of conferences.
-They held public hearings, ruled on legislation, and effectively decided the fate of the world for the rest of the year.
-All the world’s important people flocked to the capital city of Gallontea for this conference, and Gareth’s sister, a Unity representative herself, insisted Gareth be among them.
-So every year, he came.
-That didn’t mean he was happy about it.
+Every fall, Unity hosted a series of political conferences.
+All the world’s important people flocked to the capital city of Gallontea to attend and Gareth’s sister, a Unity representative herself, insisted Gareth be among them.
+So every year, he reluctantly came.

-The main cause of the crowd in the square was before Gareth.
-Opposite Unity’s gate was a more colorful archway, the words Rɪɴᴇʜᴀʀᴛ Fᴇsᴛɪᴠᴀʟ Gʀᴏᴜɴᴅs painted on the fluttering canvas in friendly lettering.
-Beneath it sat a striped ticket booth, a nympherai girl with skin the texture of birch and bright flowers in her hair sitting behind the counter.
-A long line flowed out from the booth, reaching almost to where Gareth stood.
+Across the square, a crowd gathered around a colorful archway, the words Rɪɴᴇʜᴀʀᴛ Fᴇsᴛɪᴠᴀʟ Gʀᴏᴜɴᴅs painted on the fluttering canvas in friendly lettering.
+Beneath it sat a striped ticket booth, a nympherai girl with bright flowers in her hair and skin the texture of birch lounging behind the counter.
+A line flowed out from the booth, reaching almost to where Gareth stood.

 Gareth twisted to face the newcomer, a hand flying to his heart in a feint of shock.
 “Ofelia!
 By the Three, how sneaky you are!”

-A round-faced girl in a neat purple dress grinned smugly up at him.
-“Mother said you wouldn’t be fooled.”
+A round-faced girl in a neat purple dress grinned up at him.
+“Momma said you wouldn’t be fooled.”

-She wore a fondly exasperated smile, and her breathing came heavier than usual.
+She wore a fondly exasperated smile, but her breathing came heavier than usual.
 At Gareth’s concerned look, she waved him off.
-“I’m too slow, apparently,” she explained.
-“Ofelia rushed me the whole way here.”
+“Ofelia rushed me the whole way here,” she explained.
+“I’m too slow, apparently.”

 Isobel arched a delicate eyebrow.
 “Whatever for?
 That’s strange, isn’t it?”

 “Extremely,” Gareth said.
-He frowned when he remembered how abruptly the three Unity Magistrates had turned everyone out of the courtroom.
-“A telegram came from Alfheim.
+He frowned, remembering how abruptly the three Unity Magistrates had turned everyone out of the room.
+“A telegram came from Illyon.
 Urgent, apparently.”